 Figure 4: How can we develop a sustainable urban planning system which integrates buildings and urban spaces designed with sustainability criteria?

-Question d: What can the government do to empower local communities to be more active in delivering sustainable places?
+4.2.3 Question D: What can the government do to empower local communities to be more active in delivering sustainable places?

 This question intends to determine how the government can make sure that local communities are actively involved in projects that aim to achieve sustainability.
 Most people came up with various ideas; for instance, participant 1 asserts that ''policies, enquiry based design, rules, regulations, creating standards, incentives, tax credits, sustainability assessment and measurement'', while participant 3 states that ''it can be done through engaging them in the construction process, known as collaborative planning.
 It deals with what they want.
 What do you think?
 How can we do it?"
 Participant 4 suggests clearly that this can be achieved ''by new groups, new enterprises and engaging youths.
 Provide training as well as enhance the drive to keep the ball rolling for the future''.
 Some participants (5, 6, 8, 30, and 35) believed in education and have a similar mindset that education is the key to sustainable development; participant 6 also said that it is not just about the knowledge of sustainability; rather it needs to be built into the economic solution – for example, when recycling plastic bottles, water bills fall.
 Hence, direct benefits through economic benefits can instigate this norm.
 Participant 15 calls for "better awareness and better education through the use of pilot projects or schemes".
 Also, the government can partner with the community sector that can embrace new ways or standards of thinking; such as partnering with committee-based organisations and providing them with an environment that is conducive to striving, and incentives to support their projects.
 Other participants (21 and 24) suggest the need to have experts to empower the local community experts; for example, Building Research Establishment established in the UK.